Kekoa-Pickett/cse15l-lab-reports/lab-report-5-week-10.md

 The bug is where it checks for the index of a space.
 Since the link has a space between the ```my``` and ```url```, the highlighted part catches it and stops the link from being added.
 Taking this part out would fix it for this one test but I'm sure it would cause a lot more challenges.

 ## Part 2 (Test 567)
-The other test with different results was test 567 which the test file is [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/567.html.test).
+The other test with different results was test 567 which the .md test file is [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/567.md) and the .html file is [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/567.html.test).

 Neither of the codes were correct.
 I added a link that was clearly not a link whereas cse15l code didn't add the correct link.
 ### Outputs